 When we speak out on civic issues, we are exercising our voice.
 We do this for several reasons.
 We can be letting the government know what our views are so that it can take our views into consideration.
 We can be arguing for our views so as to persuade our fellow citizens to agree with us.
 Or we can be providing information that we think is relevant to an understanding of the issue.

 Voice can be a powerful factor in environmental issues.
 These issues are often highly complex and full of many different views.
 Without people speaking out, all these different facets of the issues could not be untangled and understood.
 Many organizations are dedicated to exercising voice on environmental issues.
 One of these is the Sierra Club, which is the oldest environmental non-profit organization in the United States.
 It was founded in 1892 by John Muir, whose ideas we read earlier in this module.
 The Sierra Club is very active in helping people speak out on environmental issues, as seen on the Actions page of the Sierra Club website.
 Another organization that is active in exercising voice on environmental issues is the American Petroleum Institute (API), which is a major trade organization for the oil industry.
 API funds several lobbyists whose job is to argue in favor of certain government actions.
-An overview of policies and issues that API is interested in can be found can be found on API's Policy and Issues page.
+An overview of policies and issues that API is interested in can be found on API's Policy and Issues page.

 As a citizen, and in particular as a Geography 30 student, you have an important voice to add to civic discussions of environmental issues.
 The topics that we're learning about in this course are very central to many issues, and it is important for them to be considered in discussions of the topics.
 Your own interpretations, ideas, and opinions on these and other topics are especially important.
 As you formulate your views on the issues, you should think through the ethics underlying your views, and then argue for them.